 • the impact of domestic and family violence on women and their children.

 • reduce stress and utilise mindfulness techniques to support relaxation.

 • identify positive life choices and become ‘the expert in their own life’.

-Women On the Verge is run on Wednesday morning 10-12.30pm during school terms.
+Women On the Verge is now run on Thursday mornings from 10am – 12.30pm during school terms.
 Transport can be arranged if required.
 Morning tea provided.